erickMunz/python-ocr/out/part1.md

 reducing computation cost, maintenance overhead, and duration.
 What should you do?

 A. Create a materialized view to aggregate the base table data.
 Include a filter clause to specify the last one year of partitions.
-B. Create a materialized view to aggregate the base table data.
+#### B. Create a materialized view to aggregate the base table data.
 Configure a partition expiration on the base table to retain only the last one year of partitions.
 C. Create a view to aggregate the base table data.
 Include a filter clause to specify the last year of partitions.

 D. Create a new table that aggregates the base table data.
 Include a filter clause to specify the last year of partitions.
 Set up a scheduled query to recreate the new table every hour.

 #########################################
-‘Question: 35 _—

-Your globally distributed auction application allows users to bid on items.
-Occasionally, users place identical bids at nearly identical times, and different application servers process those bids.
-Each bid event contains the item, amount, user, and timestamp.
-You want to collate those bid events into a single location in real time to determine which user bid first.
-What should you do?

-A. Create a file on a shared file and have the application servers write all bid events to that file.
-Process the file with Apache Hadoop to identify which user bid first.

-C. Set up a MySQL database for each application server to write bid events into.
-Periodically query each of those distributed MySQL databases and update a master

-MySQL database with bid event information.

-D. Have each application server write the bid events to Google Cloud Pub/Sub as they occur.
-Use a pull subscription to pull the bid events using Google Cloud
-Dataflow.
-Give the bid for each item to the user in the bid event that is processed first.

-#########################################
+---
-‘Question: 33 _—
+## Question: 33 _—

 You are designing storage for 20 TB of text files as part of deploying a data pipeline on Google Cloud.
 Your input data is in CSV format.
 You want to minimize the cost of querying aggregate values for multiple users who will query the data in Cloud Storage with multiple engines.
 Which storage service and schema design should you use?

 A. Use Cloud Bigtable for storage.
 Install the HBase shell on a Compute Engine instance to query the Cloud Bigtable data.
 B. Use Cloud Bigtable for storage.
 Link as permanent tables in BigQuery for query.
-C. Use Cloud Storage for storage.
+#### C. Use Cloud Storage for storage.
 Link as permanent tables in BigQuery for query.

 D. Use Cloud Storage for storage.
 Link as temporary tables in BigQuery for query.

 #########################################
-‘Question: 9 _—

-You work for an airline and you need to store weather data in a BigQuery table.
-Weather data will be used as input to a machine learning model.
-The model only uses the last 30 days of weather data.
-You want to avoid storing unnecessary data and minimize costs.
-What should you do?

-A. Create a BigQuery table where each record has an ingestion timestamp.
-Run a scheduled query to delete all the rows with an ingestion timestamp older than 30 days.

-C. Create a BigQuery table partitioned by ingestion time.
-Set up partition expiration to 30 days.

-D. Create a BigQuery table with a datetime column for the day the weather data refers to.
-Run a scheduled query to delete rows with a datetime value older than 30 days.

-#########################################
+---
-‘Question: 39 ——_
+## Question: 39

 You are responsible for writing your company's ETL pipelines to run on an Apache Hadoop cluster.
 The pipeline will require some checkpointing and splitting pipelines.
 Which method should you use to write the pipelines?

-A. PigLatin using Pig
+#### A. PigLatin using Pig
 B. HiveQL using Hive
 C. Java using MapReduce